Gerald Posner: Case Closed

 In his 1993 book Case Closed, Posner contended that Lee Harvey Oswald acted alone in the assassination of John F. Kennedy and Oswald's murderer, Jack Ruby, acted independently as well.
 Case Closed was a New York Times bestseller and a finalist for the 1994 Pulitzer Prize for History.
 It was also the subject of a double issue of U.S. News & World Report, and featured on programs such as ABC's 20/20, CBS Special Reports, and PBS's Frontline.
-The book was optioned for a television miniseries by David L. Wolper, the producer of the acclaimed miniseries Roots.
+The book was optioned for a television miniseries by David L. Wolper, the producer of the miniseries Roots.
 In his 2003 autobiography, Producer: A Memoir, Wolper cited his failure to get movies made of Case Closed and the Cuban Missile Crisis book, One Hell of a Gamble: Khrushchev, Castro, and Kennedy, as his two major career disappointments.

 In 1993, Posner testified before the Legislation and National Security Subcommittee of the United States House Committee on Government Operations about the findings in Case Closed.
 In 1998, the Assassination Records Review Board briefly referenced this testimony in discussing two unsuccessful attempts to acquire the interview notes of two physicians, James Humes and J. Thornton Boswell, that Posner said he possessed.

 Case Closed generally drew critical acclaim from the media; the Chicago Tribune, the Toronto Sun, The Sydney Morning Herald and Newsday all cited Posner's "meticulous" research in their respective reviews.

 In his review for the Chicago Tribune, Jeffrey Toobin wrote, "Unlike many of the 2,000 other books that have been written about the Kennedy assassination, Posner's Case Closed is a resolutely sane piece of work.
 More importantly, Case Closed is utterly convincing in its thesis, which seems, in light of all that has transpired over the past 30 years, almost revolutionary.
 His thesis is this: Lee Harvey Oswald killed Kennedy by himself. ...
 I started Case Closed as a skeptic—and slightly put off by the presumptuous title.
 To my mind historical truth is always a slippery thing.
 The chances of knowing for sure what happened in any event—much less one as murky as the Kennedy assassination—seem remote.
 But this fascinating and important book won me over.
 Case closed, indeed."